 When I was working for an advertising agency, seeing my boss being embarrassingly drunk on vodka at the Christmas work party made me more human and him less intimidating.
 He was always very serious and wouldn’t talk to you unless it was work-related.
 As expected, I couldn’t take him seriously on Monday.
 And he couldn’t look anyone in the eye for the next few days.
 After this funny incident, he became softer with all the people on the team.

 Marina Tsareva – Graphic Designer & Illustrator

 I’ve been working on a very interesting project for my customers – they create amazing board games, card games, and lots of other great stuff.
 This Christmas project is a set of the games inside the cracker box – Cracker Games: The Imp Box.
 My part was to create the graphic design for all parts of the game, layouts, prepress, and design for the Kickstarter campaign (which was a great accomplishment).

 I’m always happy when I see the final result.
 And the result of this work and the success of this amazing Cracker Box added a lot to my festive mood and, I hope, will add to the mood of people who will play these games.

 Patricia Schneider – Graphic Designer & Illustrator

-In this Corona year, it is more important than ever to get in touch with other creative people in order to help each other, to show that we are still there.
+In this Corona year, it is more important than ever to get in touch with other creative people in order to help each other and show that we are still there.
 Illustrations are important.
-We can do that, we can make people feel good with art, we can make them thoughtful and comfort them because illustrations are not just pictures.
+We can do that.
+We can make people feel good with art; we can make them thoughtful and comfort them because illustrations are not just pictures.